 - What do I do if there are issues through the tenancy that I’ll need to fund to address them?

-- I want my money, isn’t it expensive paying for legal expenses to recover my arrears or to evict my tenant?
+- I want my money, isn’t it expensive to pay for legal expenses to recover my arrears or to evict my tenant?